8 B2B Blog Best Practices for Measurable Results

 Businesses today have little choice but to include blogging in their B2B marketing strategy.
 As the B2B sales processes adjust to the “new normal” introduced by COVID-19, B2B blogging has its moment in the spotlight.
 All the while, digital marketing budgets are dwindling.

-B2B blogs today need to show measurable results and a positive ROI to justify the investment in them.
-How can you, as a B2B marketer or business owner, achieve that?
+Today, B2B blogs need to show measurable results and a positive ROI to justify their investment in them.
+How can you, as a B2B marketer or business owner, do this?

 1. Know your audience

 The first step is crafting your buyer personas.
 A well-crafted buyer persona leads you to decide which topics are relevant.
-Once you understand the individuals (rather than a group of people), you can anticipate the questions your ideal buyer would ask, what solutions they need, and what values resonate with them.
+Once you understand the individuals (rather than a group of people), you can anticipate your ideal buyer’s questions, what solutions they need, and what values resonate with them.

-Knowing your audience on such an intimate level will also help begin to discern the “voice” of your brand in your blog.
+Knowing your audience on such an intimate level will also help you discern your brand’s “voice” in your blog.

 2. Humanize your brand

-To resonate with your followers, you need to give your brand a unique voice.
-Refining such a voice is a process that considers your brand values and corporate culture, along with your aforementioned buyer personas.
+You need to give your brand a unique voice to resonate with your followers.
+Refining such a voice is a process that considers your brand values and corporate culture, as well as your aforementioned buyer personas.

-An excellent approach to start is by observing how your target audience discusses relevant topics.
+An excellent start approach is observing how your target audience discusses relevant topics.
 This way, your voice can match theirs in style, language, and use of industry terms.
 It can also help you choose your blog post authors.

 3. Let your employees blog

 Employees are often an untapped resource for business blogs.
-They are stakeholders in the company and can offer unique and relevant insights to readers.
+As stakeholders in the company, they can offer unique and relevant insights to readers.

-Moreover, having an employee advocacy program that leverages real employees in place of a nameless admin account on a corporate blog can go a long way in establishing trust.
-Employee-produces content in your blog can (and should) be part of your employee advocacy strategy.
+Moreover, having an employee advocacy program that leverages real employees instead of a nameless admin account on a corporate blog can go a long way in establishing trust.
+Employee-produced content in your blog can (and should) be part of your employee advocacy strategy.

 4. Craft content to match your funnel

 B2B sales are customer journeys (or funnels, if you will).
-As you create content, consider where in the funnel your potential reader resides.
+As you create content, consider where your potential reader resides in the funnel.
 The goal is to produce content that can accompany your prospects and add value throughout the funnel from top to bottom, pushing them along.

 5. Plan a content calendar